 EAST BRUNSWICK, NJ - During East Brunswick’s agricultural years, one of the most active organizations in town was the East Brunswick Grange.
 Granges were fraternities for farmers that helped promote the well-being of farming in the community.
 There were many granges across the country during the late 19th and early 20th Century, and East Brunswick was certainly no exception.
-In the period up until the 1960s, they were they were responsible for various social affairs such as contests, dances, and of course, the county fair.
+In the period up until the 1960s, they were responsible for various social affairs such as contests, dances, and of course, the county fair.
 Although, the organization is no longer active, their legacy in the community lives on.

 The grange was formed on March 30, 1905, as Milltown Grange 151.
 Despite the Milltown name, they held their very first meeting at the old Dunham’s Corner schoolhouse in East Brunswick.
 At that time, there about 18 people in the organization.
 Elmer Van Duersen was the organization’s first Master.
 However, in that first year, the organization was not as active as they would eventually become.
 Some thought that they would have to give up their charter during that first year.
 By the end of the second year, however, thanks to the efforts of a decent few, the Grange had about 54 members, and began to hold their regularly twice-a-month meetings at Redman’s Hall in Milltown.
 By 1909, they moved over to Charles L. Walters Council 178, Jr. O. U. A. M. Hall in Milltown.
 In its early years, the Grange used to purchase their own farm seeds, lime, and fertilizers, but eventually, they could no longer afford to continue making purchases.
 They also had a library at one time during the years of 1915 to 1922 before they discontinued it.
 As the years progressed, membership started to grow, eventually reaching 200 members.